 Start By Examining Your Fears

 The best place to start is by looking at your worries or fears — the negative things you find yourself ruminating on.
 If you target those, you unlock the power to eliminate, or at least lessen, some of the stress you’re feeling.
-For example, perhaps you’ve been diagnosed with gestational diabetes and now you’re constantly worried that something will go wrong with you or the baby.
+For example, perhaps you have gestational diabetes and now you constantly worry that something will go wrong with you or the baby.
 You may find it helpful to tell yourself, “My body is healthy and strong and knows how to care for my baby.”

 If you’re uncertain about ability to handle your new role as a mother, you may benefit from the reminder, “I am strong and capable.
 I am growing my baby and growing myself into a mother at the same time.”